Corday ProductionsThis is a featured page

-Logo descriptions by Michael Bass and Shadeed Kelly
+Logo descriptions by Michael Bass and Shadeed A. Kelly

-Background: Corday Productions is an independent production company famous for the soap operas Days of Our Lives and The Young and the Restless.
-Sony Pictures Television holds rights to these series.
-The company also produced the short-lived soaps Morning Star and Paradise Bay in 1965, the same year Days of our Lives premiered, as well as the short-lived 1994 soap Friends and Lovers.
-Sometime this year, the 90-minute documentary Lyon Heart will air, which is also produced by Corday Productions.
+Background: Corday Productions is an independent production company that was founded in 1965 by Ted and Betty Corday, famous for producing the long-running soap operas Days of Our Lives and The Young and the Restless.
+Sony Pictures Television holds rights to these series while Corday Productions owns 1% of The Young and the Restless.
+The company also produced the short-lived soaps Morning Star and Paradise Bay in 1965, the same year Days of Our Lives premiered, as well as the short-lived 1994 soap Friends and Lovers.
+In 2009, Corday Productions produced the 90-minute documentary Lyon Heart.

 1st Logo